-Because of this the actual amount of power being consumed by a Class D amp is greatly reduced – resulting in no need for a huge, bulky amplifier body or lots of heat being produced.
-This was a huge step forward in technology!
+Because of this the amount of power being consumed by a Class D amp is greatly reduced – resulting in no need for a huge, heavy amplifier body or lots of heat being produced.
+This was a huge step forward in technology.

 Additionally, electronic component sizes have evolved to make these amps smaller and smaller.
 The decades-old problem of “How can I fit an amplifier into a tiny space in my vehicle?” is now just a bad memory.

 No longer do you just have to settle for a weak 15W per channel stereo head unit.
 You’re now able to get many times the sound in a package that’s far smaller than anything imagined possible only 10 years ago.

 Something you might not be aware of is that there’s a lot of junk out there.
 Many of today’s car amp brands are no longer selling unique designs of their own.
 Sadly, many amplifiers on the market today, including compact Class D designs, are rebadged models that share the same internal components and mediocre design and only have minor cosmetic differences on the outside.

 Over the years, lower-end brands were bought out by larger companies and exist only for marketing purposes, not for quality.

 I’ve even bought one of these competing amps for test purposes (perhaps one day I’ll do a write-up) and was very disappointed with the design & sound quality.
 Noise levels were unacceptable and upon examining it I realized quickly it was another low-end version of an “amp on a chip” design.